sub-c-4-uts/sub-c/README.md

-# Qupa
+# Sub-set C

-A compiled programming language based around having individual queues for each thread allowing event and callback driven multithreading behaviour.
+A subset of C with a few C++ syntax extensions only available for primitive functions to simplify the syntax.
+Developed for UTS' 'secure programing and penetration' testing course

 ## Setup
 First you need do install Clang and NPM, both of which are operating system specific.